RJAIN-27/SlackBot-CSC510/Bot.md

   [s5] The result from the procedure in [s4] is then passed back to the User.
 4 Alternate FLow:
   [E1] User's dataset is neither numerical nor alphanumeric.
 The bot responds by asking User to provide numeric or alphanumeric dataset.
+  [E2] The target variable specified by the user is not present in the dataset.
 ```
+#####Refinement in Use Case 1:
+The precondition for this use case has been changed from user requiring a LIBRA token to User needing a valid slack authorization.
+Another alternate flow has been added to account for the specified target variable not being present in the user's dataset.

 ### Use Case 2: Data Analysis on a dataset <!-- Bot performs Exploratory Data Analysis (EDA) and Statistical Hypothesis Tests so that the user can understand the data before he/she can make any assumptions about it --> <!-- User must have a dataset to gain insights about the dataset -->
 ```